 How to change the camera resolution

-While the Huawei P20 and P20 Pro come with a 20-megapixel and 40-megapixel main camera, respectively, Huawei set the default megapixel a bit lower for both phones.
+While the Huawei P20 and P20 Pro come with a 20-megapixel and 40-megapixel main camera, respectively, Huawei set the default megapixel setting for photos a bit lower for both phones.
 It’s because some of the camera features do not work on the highest resolution, such as 3x optical zoom, Night mode, and more.
-To change the megapixel count, open the Camera app and the gear icon on the upper right side.
+To change the megapixel count, open the Camera app and tap the gear icon on the upper right side.
 Select Resolution and choose the resolution you want.

 How to enable super slow-motion video

 Super slow-motion video allows you capture Matrix-like slow-motion effects with your P20 or P20 Pro.
-Like the Samsung Galaxy S9 and the Sony Xperia XZ2, the P20 phones can shoot slow-motion video in 960 frames per second.
+Like the Samsung Galaxy S9 and the Sony Xperia XZ3, the P20 phones can shoot slow-motion video in 960 frames per second.
 Using this mode is easy on the P20.
 Open the Camera app and swipe the slider above the shutter button to the left until you see a More option.
 Tap Slow-mo and select 32x speed from the icon on to the right of the shutter button.
 Press the shutter button when you’re ready to film.
 You will have two seconds to grab your slow-motion footage.

 How to use Monochrome mode